ukitta555/HEMVM_OOPSLA2025/README.md

    - Output description: For each of the experiments, you will see a the number of seconds it took to finish the benchmark.

-3. **Experiment 3: Single-threaded 100k transactions experiments (Table 1, everything else)**
+3. **Experiment 3: Single-threaded 100k transactions experiments (Figure 10, everything else)**
    - ``` cd cross_vm_demos/experiment_runner/ ```
    - Command to run: `python3 runner.py`
-   - This will start compiling a HEMVM version of Aptos client, and it will run the 100k transaction experiments from Table 1 in single-threaded mode.
+   - This will start compiling a HEMVM version of Aptos client, and it will run the 100k transaction experiments from Figure 10a and Table 10b in single-threaded mode.
    - Output location: Terminal + File (`cd ./results && cat results_prototype.txt`)
    - Output description: For each of the experiments, you will see a the number of seconds it took to finish the benchmark.

-4. **Experiment 4: Multi-threaded and single-threaded 500k transactions experiments (Table 2)**
+4. **Experiment 4: Multi-threaded and single-threaded 500k transactions experiments (Table 1)**
    - ``` cd cross_vm_demos/experiment_runner/ ```
    - Command to run: `python3 runner_multi_worker_prototype.py  --mode`, with a positional argument of `single-threaded` and `multithreaded`
    - Full command would look like `python3 runner_multi_worker_prototype.py  --mode multithreaded`
-   - This will start compiling a HEMVM version of Aptos client, and it will run the 500k transactions experiments from Table 2 in either multi-threaded or single-threaded mode, depending on the selected mode.
+   - This will start compiling a HEMVM version of Aptos client, and it will run the 500k transactions experiments from Table 1 in either multi-threaded or single-threaded mode, depending on the selected mode.
    - Output location: Terminal + File (`cd ./results && cat results_single-threaded.txt` or `cd ./results && cat results_multithreaded.txt`)
    - Output description: For each of the experiments, you will see a the number of seconds it took to finish the benchmark.